 Insufficient support in terms of funding and marketing operations, lack of specific national policies and/or legislation under which blue (bio) technologies could be developed and implemented, fragmentation of the sector, lack of established blue biotech value chains, lack of potential collaboration between science-industry-policy makers and potential ecological risks for the development of the blue (bio) technologies sector.

-In non-EU countries, only few research groups and networks are actively involved in this sector and generally they are not specialised in blue (bio) technologies.
+In candidate countries, only few research groups and networks are actively involved in this sector and generally they are not specialised in blue (bio) technologies.

 Challenges regarding the cooperation and networking between research institutions and the private sector of marine and maritime technology enterprises, and the common use of resources for developing certain products with common standards.